 Shah Jeera

 Also known as black cumin seeds, Shah Jeera has anise-like flavors and is milder than regular cumin seeds.
 Shah Jeera or Shahi Jeera is also used in making garam masala and rice dishes.
 Often confused with nigella seeds or caraway seeds, shah jeera has a smoky, earthy taste.
-In lieu of shah jeera, regular cumin seeds can be substituted.
+In place of shah jeera, regular cumin seeds can be substituted.

 - For seasoned rice recipes, like Cumin Rice it’s best to rinse the basmati rice a few times and then drain